 Leaving a bequest is a practical way to support Museum Victoria.
-Past bequests have allowed Museum Victoria to expand our natural history and history and technology collections.
+Past bequests have allowed Museum Victoria to expand our natural sciences and history and technology collections.
 Your bequest could help fund education programs, scientific research and the preservation and exhibition of precious items in the State Collection.
 A gift in your will is a lasting tribute that will assist us to deliver on our mission to build our communities’ understanding of our history, society and the environment.

-How to leave a bequest to Museum Victoria?
+How to leave a bequest to Museum Victoria

 Bequests of any size will contribute to Museum Victoria’s future work and will be gratefully received.